Star Wars Holiday Special: Plot

-During a search for a talisman, the Millennium Falcon crashes on the water moon of Panna with the main characters onboard.
-They run into Boba Fett, who saves Luke from a giant monster and claims to want to help the Rebels.
-They all board the Falcon, where Han has been infected by a mysterious sleeping virus caused by the talisman.
-Luke then contracts the virus as well.
-Fett and Chewie go into Panna City to get the cure.
-Once they get into the Imperial-occupied city, Fett instructs Chewie to stay behind—so he can contact Darth Vader.
+During a search for a talisman, the Millennium Falcon crashes on the water moon of Panna with Han and Chewie onboard.
+Luke and the droids, who have followed the Falcon in a Y-wing, encounter Boba Fett, who saves Luke from a giant monster and claims to want to help the Rebels.
+They all board the Falcon, where they discover Han has been infected by a mysterious sleeping virus caused by the talisman.
+Luke contracts the virus as well and is rendered unconscious.
+Fett and Chewie travel to the Imperial-occupied Panna City to get the cure, but when they arrive, Fett instructs Chewie to stay behind—so he can contact Darth Vader.
 On the Falcon, as C-3PO is caring for Han and Luke, R2-D2 intercepts the transmission between Vader and Fett.
 Evading the Imperials, Fett and Chewie return to the Falcon with the cure.
-After everyone recovers from the virus, they learn of Fett's true allegiances.
-He blasts away using his jetpack, promising they will meet again.
-The heroes head back to the Rebel base aboard the Falcon.
+After everyone recovers from the virus, the droids inform Han and Luke of Fett's true allegiance.
+Fett holds them at gunpoint before flying away using his jetpack, promising they will meet again.
+The heroes take off and return to the Rebel base aboard the Falcon.

 Lumpy works to create a translation device that will fool the Imperials into returning to their base by faking their commander's voice.
 To do so, he first must watch the manual for the device, being presented by a malfunctioning, incompetent robot (also played by Korman).
 While the Imperials are searching downstairs, the living room viewscreen activates, announcing that Tatooine is being put under curfew by the Empire because of "subversive forces".

 The video is announced as required viewing for all Imperial forces and much of it features Ackmena (Bea Arthur) running the Mos Eisley cantina.
 Ackmena is approached by an admirer: Krelman, an amorous alien, who has misunderstood something she said to him recently.
 Ackmena announces last call, and upon being ignored, sings a farewell song.

 Lumpy uses this opportunity to put his plan into motion, faking a repeated call for the Imperials to "return to base".
-They leave, but one stormtrooper stays behind and realizes that they were tricked.
-He finds Lumpy and destroys the machine, then chases Lumpy outside.
+They leave, but one stormtrooper stays behind and discovers Lumpy's ruse.
+He destroys the machine, then chases Lumpy outside, just as Han and Chewbacca finally arrive.
+Chewie protects Lumpy as Han kills the stormtrooper by tricking him into falling over the railing.

-Han and Chewbacca arrive.
-Chewie protects Lumpy as Han kills the stormtrooper.
-After they are reunited, an Imperial officer appears on the viewscreen, giving a general alert for the missing stormtrooper.
+After the family are reunited, an Imperial officer appears on the viewscreen, giving a general alert for the missing stormtrooper.
 Saun quickly responds that the trooper stole supplies and deserted.
 The danger averted, the family prepares to go to the festival at the great Tree of Life.
 They hold glowing orbs, and appear in space wearing red robes.